SHC - Secure Hosted Checkout

 If you pass ignoreInitAuthTimeout as true, part of the 3D Secure process is bypassed and the merchant may be liable for fraudulent transactions.

-Options, the 3rd argument
+Options, the Third Argument

 Adding an additional argument to render fields correctly